-- We are still within a financial turmoil
+- We are within a financial turmoil

 - Lots of restructuring and risk management of trading books

 - Collapse of highly leveraged products (CPDO)

-- February and March crisis on iTraxx and CDX markets
+- February and March 2008 crisis on iTraxx and CDX markets

-- ➤Surge in credit spreads
+- Surge in credit spreads

 - Extremely high correlations

 - ≻Trading of [60-100%] tranches

 - Emergence of recovery rate risk

+- What is really a default event ?

+- ≻How to cope with Fed or Treasury activism?

 - Questions about the pricing of bespoke tranches

-- Use of quantitative models?

-- The decline of the one factor Gaussian copula model
+>Unreliability of projection techniques